-Here are a few techniques that SEO covers:
+Here are a few techniques that this flower shop marketing strategy covers:

 So for example, you may want to write a page strictly on how to take care of your flowers after you bring them home.
 Your keyword could be “fresh cut flower care” and you could target it with your content.